moderndatacompany/dataos.info/docs/resources/lens/data_sources/trino.md

 ### **Prerequisites**

 - The hostname for the Trino database server.
-- The username for the DataOS User
+- The username for the DataOS User.
-- The name of the database to use with the Minerva query engine database server
+- The name of the database to use with the Minerva query engine database server.

 ### **Setup**